-In order to better understand how the installation of sensors in PVC casing at least 6 m depth is an effective solution for the seismic noise attenuation, we compared spectrograms over long-time continuous data streams (41 days from 2017-03-02 to
+In order to better understand how the installation of sensors in PVC casing at least 6 m depth is an effective solution for the seismic noise attenuation, we compared spectrograms over long-time continuous data streams (41 days from 2017-03-02 to 2017-04-11) acquired by the two seismic stations INS5 and INS6 of the INSIEME network.
+As evinced in Table 2, the broadband sensor of INS5 station was installed at 6 m depth during the whole period of observation; on the other hand, the

-2017-04-11) acquired by the two seismic stations INS5 and INS6.
-As evinced in Table 2, the broadband sensor of INS5 station was installed at 6 m depth during the whole period of observation; on the other hand, the broadband sensor of INS6 station was first placed on surface until 2017-03-22 and then moved in the shallow borehole at 6 m depth.
-Figure 9 shows the comparison of spectrograms at the two stations over the whole investigated period.
-The noise attenuation of about 20 dB at station INS5 with respect to station INS6 before 2017-03-22 is very clear, particularly for the two horizontal components, but the noise levels are comparable in the period of time when both stations have their sensors installed at depth.
-After 2017-03-22 it is possible to observe that the high frequency (> 1 Hz) day-night succession of INS5 station is a little bit more pronounced than the day-night succession of INS6 station because the former is closer to the urban area of Sarconi town than the latter.
+- 5 broadband sensor of INS6 station was first placed on surface until 2017-03-22 and then moved in the shallow borehole at 6 m depth.
+Figure 7 shows the comparison of spectrograms at the two stations over the whole investigated period.
+It is very clear the noise attenuation of about 20 dB at station INS5 with respect to station INS6 before 2017-03-22, particularly along the two horizontal components, but the noise levels are comparable in the period of time when both the stations have their respective sensors installed at depth.
+After 2017-03-22 it is possible to observe that the high frequency (> 1 Hz) day-night succession of - 10 INS5 station is little bit more pronounced than the day-night succession of INS6 station because the former is closer to the urban area of Sarconi town than the latter.
 Finally, it is interesting to observe as expected the increase of the microseismic noise in the range 4-8 s generated by the sea activity during storms (e.g., in the period 06-09 March 2017 as effects of a strong Mistral event in the Tyrrhenian Sea); this phenomenon is masked by the high noise level when the sensors are placed on surface.